sugiantodenny01/bookstoreApp/README.md

 A RESTful API example for simple Book Store application with Go

-This is a simple tutorial or example to create a simple RESTful API with Go using Fiber (a nice framework), security tokens using JWT and Goconfig to configure the application
+This is a simple tutorial or example to create a simple RESTful API with Go using Fiber (a nice framework), security tokens using JWT, Goconfig to configure applications and MySQL for databases.

 # Basic Data Structure (Database)